sguox002/leetcode/leetcode-all.md

 number of subarrays with sum==k. hashmap + prefix sum.
 ->>

-<<-567	Permutation in String    		44.5%	Medium
-check if s2 contains the permutation of s1 as a substring. fixed window sliding, + hashmap.
-->>

 <<-594	Longest Harmonious Subsequence    		47.4%	Easy
 harmonious array: the max min difference is 1.